When you hear the phrase “the great outdoors,” you don’t necessarily think of San Antonio.

 The San Marcos River in nearby San Marcos is an attraction that deserves its own mention.
 With crystal-clear waters and a dedicated foundation in charge of stewardship, the river thrives as a clean, vibrant recreational center.
 Swimming, snorkeling and scuba diving are popular activities, and I was able to take part in some fun kayaking and tubing down the river.

 Every time I visit San Antonio, I leave with a greater appreciation for the wide open spaces both within the city and outside of it.
 No matter your age or fitness level, you can find something to see and do: from easy hiking to rock climbing to extreme whitewater rafting trips.
+Plus, San Antonio is sunny 250 days out of the year, so it's almost always a great time to embark on an adventure.
 Surrounded by this wonderful climate and variety of activities, with opportunities for relaxation and adventure, you will rekindle your love for the great outdoors in San Antonio, Texas.